littlewhitesea/StitchDiffusion/README.md

 [Seamless Texture Checker](https://www.pycheung.com/checker/): It could be employed to check the continuity between the leftmost and rightmost sides of the generated image.

+## Statement

+This work is totally completed by Hai Wang in University College London.

 ## Citation
 If you find the code helpful in your research or work, please cite our paper:
 ```Bibtex